 However, the Kardashian-Jenner family often steals bits from other cultures — and then presents it as trendy, edgy, and bold.
 Doing this while simultaneously not acknowledging the origin of the custom is wrong.
 Add that to their silence over racial justice issues, including rampant discrimination against Black girls and women, and it becomes clear that they want access to Blackness without having to bear the burden of being Black.

-So, here are 10 times the Kardashian-Jenner family appropriated something from Black people while actual Black people were demonized, exploited, or mistreated for it.
+So, here are nine times the Kardashian-Jenner family appropriated something from Black people while actual Black people were demonized, exploited, or mistreated for it.

 That time Kylie Jenner "woke up" with cornrows.